About this listing

 - You get a set of keys to the apartment so you can enter and leave as you please

 - Fully equipped, clean kitchen (microwave, toaster, oven, stove top espresso, coffee press)

 - Clean, fully stocked bathroom (hair dryer, shampoos etc)

 Flexible except when another party is checking out on the same day you arrive, or checking in on the same day that you are departing.
 In which case the check in and out times are as follows:

 -Check In time is 3:00 pm or later

 You can drop your luggage at any time on check-in day and also leave them in the living room while you are sight seeing on your check-out day.

-As of May 2012, there's been construction on the building next door, and although its not super loud, it does sometimes start at 730am and could go on till 4pm.
+As of April 2015, there's been construction on the building across the street, and although its not super loud yet, it sometimes start at 7am and could go on till 4pm.
 There's an air-conditioner with a fan in the room which helps mitigate the noise, but its something to keep in mind if you plan to sleep late.
 Other than that, the neighborhood is fairly quiet.

 Interaction with Guests